 During his time at Ghent, DiIorio made frequent visits to the nearby city of Brugge where he discovered Michelangelo's Brugge Madonna, which had a profound influence on his interest in figurative sculpture.
 He then moved to Antwerp to begin his medical studies; and soon discovered Middelheim Park, an outdoor sculpture museum which includes figurative works by Henry Moore and Aristide Maillol.
 DiIorio became increasingly fascinated with the shape and form of sculpture.
 He also took the opportunity to travel to Italy and studied Etruscan and Greco-Roman art.

-DiIorio returned to the US Eastern seaboard.
-He completed his medical degree and trained in Orthopedic surgery at Boston University and the Lahey Clinic.
+DiIorio returned to the US Eastern seaboard to complete his medical degree and trained in Orthopedic surgery at Boston University and the Lahey Clinic.
 Afterwards, DiIorio started a hospital network in eastern Pennsylvania and New Jersey.
 This location gave him easy access to New York City and the growing exodus of artists to nearby communities.
-DiIorio built a team of supporting artisans and craftsmen as well as a growing number of studios in Pennsylvania and Florida.
+DiIorio built a team of supporting artisans and craftsmen as well as expanding his studios in eastern Pennsylvania.

-DiIorio’s work blends classical and contemporary art – a mixture of abstraction and realism that is best described as abstract expressionism.
+DiIorio’s work blends classical and contemporary art – a mixture of figurative, abstraction and realism.
 Among the contemporary artists influencing DiIorio is West Coast artist, Manuel Neri.
 Neri evokes emotion specifically by varying the pose and gesture of the female figure.
 Color, form, and material all play a meaningful role in this depiction.

 For DiIorio, art is not just decorative, rather, it is an emotional and visceral experience.
 He uses color to bring out inner emotion; it may or may not realistically highlight the anatomy, but it is used as an integral element in his artwork.
 His paintings and sculptures often have no definitive face or character.
 At times, various parts of the figure are not included, such as limbs, hands, and heads.
 In the end it is not about those details, it is about the overall shape, form, and gesture of the figure.
 DiIorio’s use of fragmentation of the form is also a nod to the sense of beauty seen in the Elgin marbles, the late unfinished works of Michelangelo, and the partial figures of Rodin.

-The diversity of DiIorio’s background as a physician, surgeon, and CEO of a healthcare organization, combined with his love of art history, have lead to his abundant and vibrant studio practice.
+The diversity of DiIorio’s background as an engineer, surgeon, and CEO, combined with his love of art, have lead to an abundant and vibrant studio practice spanning over 20 years.
 He works extensively in plaster, bronze, clay, paint, and collage, engaging with both abstraction and representation in each medium.
-Currently, DiIorio divides his time as CEO of Coordinated Health, producing works in his studios, and traveling to Europe to draw, paint and study.